Willow Springs Recovery - Austin, Texas

 The young (pre-age 25) brain is still developing and so is most susceptible to long-term substance use disorders such as addiction.
 Most people who use alcohol or drugs (86%) started between ages 15 and 24.
 Less than 3% commence such substance use at age 25 or older.

-A 2016–2017 survey from the Substance Abuse and Mental Health Services Administration (SAMHSA) found that of Texas students:
+A 2016–2017 survey from the Substance Use Disorder and Mental Health Services Administration (SAMHSA) found that of Texas students:

 - 8% of 12-year-olds or older admitted to past-month illegal drug use.